core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The 'algorithms' array additionally includes:

-   - 'alg_countersign', which specifies Counter Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
-This parameter MUST encode the value of Counter Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this counter signature algorithm.
+   - 'alg_signature', which specifies Signature Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Signature Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this signature algorithm.

-   - 'par_countersign', which specifies the CBOR array Counter Signature Parameters from the Common Context (see {{ssec-common-context-cs-params}}).
-In particular:

-      - 'countersign_alg_capab' is the array of COSE capabilities for the countersignature algorithm indicated in 'alg_countersign'.
-This is the first element of the CBOR array Counter Signature Parameters from the Common Context.

-      - 'countersign_key_type_capab' is the array of COSE capabilities for the COSE key type used by the countersignature algorithm indicated in 'alg_countersign'.
-This is the second element of the CBOR array Counter Signature Parameters from the Common Context.

-      This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how 'par_countersign' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+   - 'alg_signature_aead', which specifies Signature AEAD Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Signature AEAD Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this AEAD algorithm.

+   - 'alg_pairwise_kdf', which specifies Pairwise KDF Algorithm from the Common Context (see {{ssec-common-context-cs-alg}}).
+This parameter MUST encode the value of Pairwise KDF Algorithm as a CBOR integer or text string, consistently with the "Value" field in the "COSE Algorithms" Registry for this KDF algorithm.

 * The new element 'request_kid_context' contains the value of the 'kid context' in the COSE object of the request (see {{sec-cose-object-kid}}).

    In case Observe {{RFC7641}} is used, this enables endpoints to safely keep an observation active beyond a possible change of Gid, i.e. of ID Context, following a group rekeying (see {{sec-group-key-management}}).
 In fact, it ensures that every notification cryptographically matches with only one observation request, rather than with multiple ones that were protected with different keying material but share the same 'request_kid' and 'request_piv' values.

 * The new element 'OSCORE_option', containing the value of the OSCORE Option present in the protected message, encoded as a binary string.

-This prevents the attack described in {{ssec-cross-group-injection}} when using the group mode, as further explained  in {{sssec-cross-group-injection-group-mode}}.
+* The new element 'sender_pk', containing the sender's public key.
+An X.509 certificates are byte strings, C509 certificates and CWTs are typically arrays but might be tagged.

    Note for implementation: this construction requires the OSCORE option of the message to be generated and finalized before computing the ciphertext of the COSE_Encrypt0 object (when using the group mode or the pairwise mode) and before calculating the counter signature (when using the group mode).
 Also, the aad_array needs to be large enough to contain the largest possible OSCORE option.